 Dextromethorphan / promethazine Side Effects

-Some side effects of dextromethorphan / promethazine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for dextromethorphan / promethazine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer